 What you give up with these programs is full stake in the future profit.
 They put a hard limit on how much you can make off the sale of your home.

 Shared equity programs aren’t always easy to come by, and options can vary greatly depending on where you are looking to buy.

 Shared equity mortgage products are now cropping up from private sources as well.
 Some of these options include Haus, Noah, Point, and OWN Home Finance.

 Private versions offer a range of new perks.
 Some will match a portion of every dollar you put toward the upfront costs of your home, while others share in certain parts of your equity, some even after you’re in the home.

 Each private source of shared equity products might differ slightly in their approach, but they all follow the standard model.
 They reduce the costs of buying a home either upfront or through lower monthly payments.

 Is a Shared Equity Mortgage Right for You?

-- These programs are not widely available.
+- These programs are not common or easy to secure.